Sign in to view assessments and invite other educators

 Students may think that refraining from using a calculator means performing all calculations—including those of larger numbers—on paper or mentally, especially if they are unclear about the meaning of the term “expression.”
 Ask them to refer to the expressions in the Warm-up, or share examples of expressions in a few different forms, to help them see how surface area and volume can be expressed without computation.

 To connect students’ work to earlier examples, point to the cube with edge length 17 units from the previous activity.
-Ask: “If you wrote the surface area as before, what should it be now?”
+Ask: “If you wrote the surface area as

 As students work, encourage those who may be more comfortable using multiplication symbols to instead use exponents whenever possible.